TrilokGeer/ocp-release-operator-sdk/README.md

 Now make a pull request.
 ```

-Just like sync to master, verify things look okay.
+Just like sync to main, verify things look okay.
 Ensure the patches apply,
 if they do not you will have to either recreate the patch to make it apply,
 or remove it entirely if it is no longer needed.
 This will require manual
 intervention and inspection.
 You can manually verify the patches apply by running: